VladislavSMI/vs-eshop/README.md

-**🛠️ Author:** Designed, implemented and operated 100 % of this codebase.
+**🛠️ Author:** Designed, implemented, and operated 100 % of this codebase as a personal portfolio project and learning playground, exploring new framework features and patterns during free time.
-(Personal portfolio project)

 # VS-eshop